 As a child, when we lived in Eureka California, often we would have Sunday dinner at Grandmother's little house.
 She would make a fine meal including a roast beef or a couple of roasted chickens.
 And lots of gravy to go along with the large bowl of mashed potatoes, she would serve.
-Once the meal was over and the clean-up began if
+Once the meal was over and the clean-up began if we I was lucky there would be a small bowl of leftover mashed potatoes wrapped and put into the fridge.

-If it was summertime, I would try to get myself "invited" to spend the night at Grandmother's house.
 Because I knew that there would be Fried Mashed Potatoes for breakfast the next day!
 And to be honest, I loved being in the kitchen with her.
-All the drawers had lots of different cooking tools tucked inside.
+All the kitchen drawers had lots of different cooking tools tucked inside.
 And like most kids, I would usually have to open each and every drawer to have a look!
+And ask questions.
+From there, often I would be allowed to help using one of the tools from the drawer...

 - leftover mashed potatoes